Ha’s story

 I truly trust that I have had a guide, like a lighthouse.
 I am not afraid that I might take the wrong road.
 I have had a lodestar that shows me the clear journey for me to follow.

 Ha Shanam is an entrepreneur living in Ta Xua A Village, a rural village in Northwest Vietnam.
-She is the founding partner of her business Tay Bac Tea and Specialties Company, which specialises in selling Shanam tea, an ancient snowshan tea brand.
+She is the founding partner of a tea company, which specialises in selling Shanam tea, an ancient snowshan tea brand.
 She is one of 12,000 women entrepreneurs in Vietnam and Indonesia trained through our WEAVE project with USAID, Qualcomm® Wireless Reach™, Kinara Indonesia and WISE Vietnam.

 I started my business in 2017, with big aspirations to bring ancient snowshan tea, a traditional but little-known tea, to both the domestic and international market.
 I started my career working in the marketing departments of big corporations, so I felt I could use my marketing and communications expertise to do something completely different.
 I was really excited to showcase my country’s agricultural heritage and bring snowshan tea into the mainstream.